mohammadFeiz/aio-apis/README.md

 name: A unique identifier for the cache entry.
 time: The duration for which the response will be cached, specified in milliseconds.

+Absolutely!
+Having the methods of the mock class named the same as the request functions allows for automatic mapping and invocation based on the requested API endpoint.
+Here are some additional points highlighting the benefits of this approach:

+Automatic Invocation: With methods named identically to the request functions, developers don't need to manually invoke mock methods based on the requested API endpoint.
+AIOApis handles this mapping automatically, reducing the likelihood of errors and simplifying the testing process.

+Consistency: By maintaining consistent naming between the request functions and mock methods, developers can easily identify which mock method corresponds to which API endpoint.
+This consistency improves code readability and comprehension, making it easier for developers to understand and maintain the codebase.

+Simplified Testing: Automatic invocation of mock methods based on the requested API endpoint streamlines the testing process.
+Developers can focus on defining the behavior of mock methods without worrying about how they will be called during testing.
+This simplification accelerates the testing cycle and enables more comprehensive test coverage.

+Flexibility: The automatic mapping of mock methods based on request function names provides flexibility in defining mock behavior.
+Developers can easily create mock responses tailored to specific API endpoints, allowing them to simulate various scenarios and edge cases during testing without extra configuration or setup.

+Reduced Boilerplate: Eliminating the need for manual mapping or configuration between request functions and mock methods reduces boilerplate code and simplifies the overall testing setup.
+Developers can focus on defining mock behavior without being burdened by unnecessary setup or maintenance tasks.

+In summary, aligning the names of mock methods with request functions enables automatic invocation, maintains consistency, simplifies testing, provides flexibility, and reduces boilerplate code, resulting in a more efficient and effective testing process for developers.